-Daily Diary – Day 25
+Heysen Trail Diary – Day 25

-By the time I arrived at Bundaleer Weir Campsite, the landscape had switched, again, to fledgling crops intertwined with flowing streams.
+By the time I arrived at Bundaleer Weir Campsite, the landscape had switched again to fledgling crops intertwined with flowing streams.
 Day 25 may have been brief, but it squeezed a ridiculous amount of diversity into its 13.62 kilometres.

 Construction of the Bundaleer Reservoir was plagued by bad weather and several disasters.
 5 men were killed, and 3 others injured, in a cave-in.
 Another man was killed by a gunpowder explosion, while 51 men were admitted to Jamestown Hospital with typhoid fever.

-The next few hours were spent contemplating life.
+The next few hours were spent contemplating life’s lessons.
 Never, in my previous umpteen years on this planet, had I taken the time to reflect on my thoughts and record my progress.
 The sunset had been and gone by the time I packed away my journal and slid into my sleeping bag.

 I’m certain if I hadn’t just hiked continuously for 25 days, my head, swimming deep in thought, would have kept me awake through the night.
 Instead, I drifted peacefully to sleep ahead of a paddock-filled stretch to Spalding on Day 26.